Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Introduction and Contributions

 In this paper, we introduce a nonlinear observability Gramian that is based on a discrete-time variational representation.
 Our first objective is to illustrate that the proposed \textit{variational observability Gramian} (Var-Gram) is equivalent to Empr-Gram in characterizing local observability; the former being more computationally efficient.
 We also show that the Var-Gram reduces to the Gramian for a linear time-invariant (LTI) system.
 The second objective is to illustrate the connections relating LEs and Var-Gram measures.
 Based on this, we introduce conditions for observability of general nonlinear systems.
 The third objective is to showcase how these aforementioned developments can be applied to efficiently solve the sensor node selection (SNS) problem for nonlinear systems, which heavily relies on quantifying observability.

 \parstartc{Paper contributions} The main contributions of this paper are three-fold. $(i)$ We formulate a new method for computing the observability Gramian of nonlinear systems with no inputs.
 This method is derived from a variational system representation of discrete-time nonlinear dynamics.
-We show and provide evidence that the proposed Var-Gram is equivalent to the Empr-Gram; it reduces to the linear Gramian for a stable linear time-invariant (LTI) system. $(ii)$ We show that observability measures under Var-Gram are equivalent to LEs.
+We show and provide evidence that the proposed Var-Gram is equivalent to the Empr-Gram under linear output mappings, with extension to nonlinear outputs discussed in Appendix~\ref{apndx:generaloutput}; it reduces to the linear Gramian for a stable linear time-invariant (LTI) system. $(ii)$ We show that observability measures under Var-Gram are equivalent to LEs.
 We derive a local observability condition for nonlinear systems that is based on the spectral radius of the proposed Gramian.
-Such condition offers a bound for the observability of the systems in relation to LEs. $(iii)$ We show that the Var-Gram is a modular set function under sensor allocation parameterization vector and that specific observability measures based on the proposed Var-Gram are submodular.
+Such condition offers a bound for the observability of the systems in relation to LEs. $(iii)$ We show that the Var-Gram is a modular set function with respect to the binary sensor allocation vector, and that specific observability measures based on the proposed Var-Gram are submodular.
 This submodularity enables the solution of the SNS problem in nonlinear networks to be scalable.
 This is analogous to SNS in linear networks where the submodularity of the linear Gramian is well-established.

 \parstartc{Broader impacts} Establishing a connection between nonlinear observability and the LEs allows us to leverage the plethora of data-driven methods for computing LEs; see~\cite{Balcerzak2020} and references therein.
 Based on such methods, nonlinear observability can be evaluated from a data-driven perspective.
 Furthermore, the link between LEs and dynamical properties such as entropy~\cite{Young2013}, allow for studying observability in stochastic and chaotic systems.
 Investigating these prospects is outside the scope of this paper and merits future work.